 Scouting Brings Hope, Sense of Belonging and Life-Changing Opportunities to Young People at Dadaab Refugee Camp

 Over the last seven years, Scouting has been providing life changing opportunities, hope and a sense of belonging to thousands of children and young people at the Dadaab refugee Camp in Garissa County, Kenya.
-The Scouting for Refugees programme run by the with the support of that is funded by U.S. State Department, has continued to empower young refugees through education, skills development, community service and citizenship activities.
+The Scouting for Refugees programme run by the

 As an educational movement for young people, Scouting has a mission to contribute to the empowerment of young people to play a constructive role in society.
 It is this mission that guided Kenya Scouts Association and its partners to support UNHCR and other agencies working for protection and assistance to refugees.
 Through Scouting, the movement is assisting young people to learn, acquire essential skills, develop their leadership abilities and prepare them for life outside the refugee camps.